Free Shuttle Service

 If you take I-77 to I-40, see "From the Greensboro, Winston-Salem or Raleigh-Durham areas" above.

-There will be a free parking shuttle running from the Justice Center (1oo Government Drive) to Downtown Newton, and a free trolley service will be available to shuttle you back and forth between the festival and Train Day activities at the Southeastern Narrow Gauge & Shortline Museum in North Newton.
+There will be a free trolley running from the Justice Center to the Foothills Folk Art Festival in Downtown Newton and to the Train Day activities at the Southeastern Narrow Gauge & Shortline Museum in North Newton.

-The Trolley will pick up near the Local Street Jams stage (the intersection of College Avenue and 2nd Street) to the Train Day fun in North Newton.
-It’s about a 10–15-minute loop, perfect for catching your breath between all the art and excitement.
+If you're parking at the Justice Center (100 Government Dr.), you'll be hopping on the trolley at the parking deck entrance.
+It will drop off/pick up at the corner near the Old Post Office Playhouse (the intersection of Main Avenue and A Street) and loop back every 15-20 minutes.
+The Trolley will also pick up near the Local Street Jams stage (the intersection of College Avenue and 3rd Street), head to the Train Day fun in North Newton, and loop back to the Government Center.
+It’s about a 15–20-minute loop, perfect for catching your breath between all the art and excitement.